Hifiman : Susvara vs Shangri-La Senior

 The Susvara is a little more nonchalant but in return, it offers a slightly more voluptuous, sensual listening that I also like a lot.

 With the Shangri-La, the timbre of the trumpets stands rougher than it is with the Susvara which actually erases slightly from their copper tone.
-Once again, the sound of the trumpets at the "forte"

-is more open with the Shangri-La.
+The sound of the trumpets at the "forte" is more open with the Shangri-La.

 The Shangri-La hits faster, it is more energetic.
 Aeration between the performers is superior as well with the Shangri-La, which hits with more punch actually, with more tension.